Pecas-Dev/MyPong/README.md

 6. To play, double-click in the file called "pong" with the extension .exe; if you don't see the extension locate the file tipe "application" or "executable".

-Now you can play!
+# Now you can play!

 Here are the rules:

 -Player 1 (Left-Paddle): "W" key to move up.
 "S" key to move down.

 -Player 2 (Right-Paddle): "Up Arrow" key to move up.
 "Down Arrow" key to move down.

-- To shoot the ball use the "Spacebar" key.
+-To shoot the ball use the "Spacebar" key.

-- In case the ball is moving way to slow you can restart the game by using the "P" or the "R" key.
+-In case the ball is moving way to slow you can restart the game by using the "P" or the "R" key.
 If you use the "P" key it will add a point to the Left-Padddle player, and if you use the "R" key it will add a point to the Right-Padddle player.

-- Every 10 points (no matter the player), the difficulty will increase a little bit; you will notice this given that the paddle speed and the ball speed will increase.
+-Every 10 points (no matter the player), the difficulty will increase a little bit; you will notice this given that the paddle speed and the ball speed will increase.

 *NOTE: